 It may sound cruel, but no photo can be less damaging than a bad photo.
-So, instead of risking it, consult our simple tips for better hotel photos and learn how to upload photos to your trivago profile that will not only be approved, they’ll sell your property.
+So, instead of risking it, consult our simple tips for great hotel photos on your trivago profile that will sell your property.
 We’re using the acronym CLEAR, so that it’s easy to remember.
-Feel free to write it on a post-it note and tack it up by your computer; making it harder to forget.
+Feel free to write it on a post-it note and tack it on your computer, making it harder to forget.

 Not only will CLEAR imagery help you avoid rejection when submitting pictures for your online profiles, it will help you catch the attention of potential guests.
 The more time that travelers spend ogling your hotel photos the better.
 Why?
 Because they’ll be more likely to book if they like what they see!

 These tips for attractive images extend to your website and social media profiles as well.
 After reading this, take a look at how your property appears online.
 Do you like what you see?
 If not, replace the bad photos or delete them until better ones are available to you.

 Ok, let’s get started.